The World Moves On

 The World Moves On is a 1934 American drama film directed by John Ford and starring Madeleine Carroll and Franchot Tone.
 It was the first Hollywood code approved film.

 Plot

-The story opens in the year 1825, when two families, cotton merchants in England and America, with branches in France and Prussia swear to stand by each other in a belief that a great business firmly established in four countries will be able to withstand even such another calamity as the Napoleonic Wars from which Europe is slowly recovering.
+In 1825, two families, cotton merchants in England and America, with branches in France and Prussia swear to stand by each other in a belief that a great business firmly established in four countries will be able to withstand even such another calamity as the Napoleonic Wars from which Europe is slowly recovering.
 Then many years later, along comes World War I and the years that follow, to test the businesses.